CradlePHP/cradle-role/README.md

 ## Roles

 By default, all users are locked out from accessing anything in the system.
 Roles gives users permission to access certain parts of the system based on URL rules.

 ## Install

+If you already installed Cradle, you may not need to install this because it should be already included.

 ```
 composer install cradlephp/cradle-role